spiral/docs/console/configuration.md

 }
 ```

-> Note, by default Console component use auto-discover mode to find all user commands in `app/` automatically.
+> Note, by default Console component use auto-discovery mode to find all user commands in `app/` automatically.

 To register command in configure/update sequence: